aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 </Router>
 ```

+Once it works, try navigating to the route of a different pokemon.
+Your detail view won't update.
+This is because although the props (`this.props.params.pokemonId`) have changed, the component didn't remount.
+So we never fetched the new pokemon.
+We need to trigger a fetch on the props changing.
+There is a lifecycle method
+we can tap into to accomplish this `componentWillReceiveProps(newProps)`.

+* In your `PokemonDetail` componenent, on `componentWillReceiveProps(newProps)`, call `this.props.fetchSinglePokemon(newProps.params.pokemonId)`, but only if  the `pokemonId` has changed.
+You can check your current props to find out the previous value.

 **Test your `PokemonDetail` redux cycle and route!** Does it behave like the
 [live demo][live-demo].
 Show a TA before moving on.